FAQs - Teach in South Korea

 For a detailed comparison of public and private schools in Korea, check out our page on Types of ESL Jobs in South Korea.

-If you apply to private schools, the process is simpler.
-We will introduce you to our in-country team, who will discuss your preferences and then arrange Skype interviews with potential employers.
-Before the interview, you’ll get a summary of the job, including a map with the location.
+If you apply to private schools, you will discuss your preferences with our in-country team, who will then arrange video interviews with potential employers.
+Before the interview, you’ll get a summary of the position and the location.
 If you get a job offer from a school or location you don't want, you can let us know and we will work to find one that feels like a better fit.

 We place teachers all over Korea.
 Public schools are found throughout the country, while private school placements tend to cluster in cities and suburban areas.
 Many of our private school placements are in the greater Seoul area, so that’s a more reliable way to get a job near the capitol.
 For both school types, the center of Seoul is extremely competitive.

 It is best if you can keep an open mind about location, as this allows for a wider search, however, it is understandable to have placement preferences and you can indicate these throughout the process.